What happens when I ask for help?

 - Legal.
 Where the law places obligations on people to disclose.
 (See more below.)

 There are definitely some benefits that can occur from talking with your boss, and asking for help.

 - Possible changes to work tasks and/or work arrangements can be made.

-- The understanding of symptoms by you and your boss can be developed and improved.
+- An understanding about symptoms by you and your boss can help improve ways to manage these.

 - You can access support services.
-(Note however you don’t need to tell your boss in order to use the Padre, Psych or medical facilities within the military).
+(Note however you don’t need to tell your boss in order to use the chaplain, social worker, medical, psych or other NZDF health services within the military).

 Overall, research indicates the benefit of talking about your situation is greater than any downsides.
 The challenge for employers is to make sure they create supportive environment and culture where it's safe to talk about our struggles in life, free from risk of discrimination.

 The most basic sort of pressure is if someone starts experiencing symptoms in the workplace; in these situations, they often have no choice except to tell.
 If the symptoms are hidden, or not seen at work, should I tell?

 Some worries people have about telling their boss are that:

 - They would be more closely supervised than before.